composer/composer/doc/04-schema.md

         }
     }

+If you want to have a fallback directory where any namespace can be, you can use an empty prefix like:

+    {
+        "autoload": {
+            "psr-0": { "": "src/" }
+        }
+    }

 You can use the classmap generation support to define autoloading for all libraries that do not follow PSR-0.
-To configure this you specify all directories to search for classes.
+To configure this you specify all directories or files to search for classes.

 Example:

     {
         "autoload: {
-            "classmap": ["src/", "lib/"]
+            "classmap": ["src/", "lib/", "Something.php"]
         }
     }